What are weeds?

 Snip the flowers off as soon as they blossom, and toss them into the coop.

 The root is best fed later in the year when it's full of nutrients.
-If you break it open in late autumn (fall), you'll see a milky ooze - it's full of protein, at just the time of year when your chickens most need it as they moult and wind down for autumn and winter.
+If you break it open in late autumn (fall), you'll see a milky ooze.
+At this stage it's full of protein, at just the time of year when your chickens most need it as they moult and wind down for autumn and winter.

-It will be hard to get out of the ground - it's a long taproot.
+It will be hard to get out of the ground – it has a very long taproot.
 But it can be done!

 No. As long as, of course, your flock has a balanced feed and dandelions, like the rest of the weeds, are fed as a supplement to their diet.